Lebanese Brazilians

 Lebanese Brazilians (Líbano-brasileiros; البرازيليون اللبنانيون) are Brazilians of full or partial Lebanese ancestry, including Lebanese-born immigrants to Brazil.
-According to the Brazilian Institute of Geography and Statistics, they form some of the largest Asian communities in the country, along with other West Asian and East Asian descendants.
+According to the Brazilian Institute of Geography and Statistics (IBGE), they form some of the largest Asian communities in the country, along with other West Asian and East Asian descendants.

 Contemporary data on the number of Arab descendants in Brazil is highly inconsistent.
-The national IBGE census has not questioned the ancestry of the Brazilian people for several decades, considering that immigration to Brazil declined almost to 0 in the second half of the 20th century.
+The national IBGE census has not questioned the ancestry of the Brazilian people for several decades, considering that immigration to Brazil declined nearly to 0% in the second half of the 20th century.
 In the last census questioning ancestry, in 1940, 107,074 Brazilians said they were the children of a Syrian, Lebanese, Palestinian, Iraqi or Arab father.
-The native Arabs were 46,105 and the naturalized Brazilians, 5,447.
+The native Arabs were 46,105, while the naturalized Brazilians were 5,447.
 Brazil had 41,169,321 inhabitants at the time of the census, so Arabs and children were 0.38% of Brazil's population in 1940.

 Currently, many sources cite that millions of Brazilians are of Arab descent.
-Itamaraty claims that there are between 7 and 10 million Lebanese descendants in Brazil.
+Ministry of Foreign Affairs (Itamaraty) claims that there are between 7 and 10 million Lebanese descendants in Brazil.
 According to a 2008 IBGE survey, 0.9% of the white Brazilians interviewed said they had a family background in Western Asia, which would give about one million people.
-According to another 1999 survey by the sociologist and former president of the Brazilian Institute of Geography and Statistics (IBGE) Simon Schwartzman, only 0.48% of the interviewed Brazilians claimed to have Arab ancestry, a percentage that, in a population of about 200 million of Brazilians, would represent around 960 thousand people.
+According to another 1999 survey by the sociologist and former president of the IBGE Simon Schwartzman, only 0.48% of the interviewed Brazilians claimed to have Arab ancestry, a percentage that, in a population of about 200 million of Brazilians, would represent around 960 thousand people.

 Numbers

 The population of Brazil of either full or partial Lebanese descent is estimated by the Brazilian and Lebanese governments to be around 7 million people.

-According to a research conducted by IBGE in 2008, covering only the states of Amazonas, Paraíba, São Paulo, Rio Grande do Sul, Mato Grosso, and Distrito Federal, 0.9% of white Brazilian respondents said they had family origins in the Middle East.
+According to a research conducted by IBGE in 2008, covering only the states of Amazonas, Maranhão,Paraíba, São Paulo, Rio Grande do Sul, Mato Grosso, and Distrito Federal, 0.9% of white Brazilian respondents said they had family origins in the Middle East.
 If the first figure is correct (7 million), this number of descendants is larger than the population in Lebanon, and the original immigrant population a natural growth of 70 times in less than a century.
 However, other Middle Eastern countries such as Syria, Jordan, and Palestine also contributed immigrants to Brazil, and nowadays, most of their descendants are of only partial Middle Eastern ancestry.